Universal Single 60 Minute Fire Rated Door Frame - Unfinished Hardwood Veneer - Suits FD60 Fire Rated Doors

-Our collection of Door Frames is large and varied, it includes External Door Frames, Internal Door Frames and Frame Side Lights, we have tried whenever possible to be clear about the door frame sizes.
+Our collection of Door Frames and Joinery is large and varied, it includes External Door Frames, Internal Door Frames and Frame Side Lights, lots of these frame, architrave, skirtings and pelmet products are bespoke, special order or made to measure - as such they cannot be cancelled or returned.
+We have tried whenever possible to be clear about the door frame sizes.

 Many of our door frames are made to order, they can therefore be made to virtually any door frame size required, accurate measuring of the door frame sizes is essential in order to avoid unnecessary cutting being required when you fit the door frame.
 If you have any doubts on how to measure up and select external door frames or internal door frames, please look at our DIY advice section or contact us if you need further information.

 Thruframe Interior Frame Lining Kits: